Home Invasion Lawyer Chicago

 • Up to $25,000 in fines

-Certain factors can dramatically increase the penalties for home invasion.
+Certain aggravating factors can dramatically increase potential penalties.

-If a firearm is involved, Illinois law provides for significant sentencing enhancements.
-These enhancements may add:
+If a firearm was involved, Illinois law imposes additional mandatory sentencing enhancements.

 • 15 additional years if a firearm was possessed

-• 20 additional years if a firearm was discharged
+• 20 additional years if a firearm was personally discharged

-• 25 years to natural life if the discharge caused great bodily harm or death
+• 25 years to natural life if the discharge caused great bodily harm, permanent disability, or death

 Long-Term Consequences of a Home Invasion Conviction